-Completed at least 60 credits of course work.
+Completed at least 75-90 credits of course work, and students must not have started their last 30 credits.

 Current GPA must be 3.3 or higher.

 GRE general test score of 1000 (verbal and quantitative combined), with a minimum quantitative score of 600.